james-jw/xq-promise/README.md

 But wait!
 If you examine the output.
 The value returned is: <code>function (anonymous)#1</code>.
 This is not at all what we want.

 This is where the power of the promise pattern starts to be realized.
 Formost, as mentioned prior, a promise is a ``function``.
-To retrieve its value, it must be called:
+To retrieve it's value, it must be called:

 ```xquery
 $promise(())